camunda/camunda-docs/docs/reference/feel/builtin-functions/feel-built-in-functions-list.md

 ## string join()

-Joins a list of strings into a single string.
-Similar to Java's [joining](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/stream/Collectors.html#joining(java.lang.CharSequence,java.lang.CharSequence,java.lang.CharSequence)) function.
+This joins a list of strings into a single string.
+This is similar to Java's [joining](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/stream/Collectors.html#joining(java.lang.CharSequence,java.lang.CharSequence,java.lang.CharSequence)) function.

-If an item of the list is `null` then the item is ignored for the result string.
-If an item is neither a string nor `null` then the function returns `null` instead of a string.
+If an item of the list is `null`, the item is ignored for the result string.
+If an item is neither a string nor `null`, the function returns `null` instead of a string.

-* parameters:
+* Parameters:
-  * `list`: the list of strings to join
+  * `list`: The list of strings to join
-  * `delimiter`: (optional) the string that is used between each element (default: empty string)
+  * `delimiter`: (Optional) The string used between each element (default: empty string)
-  * `prefix`: (optional) the string that is used at the beginning of the joined result (default: empty string)
+  * `prefix`: (Optional) The string used at the beginning of the joined result (default: empty string)
-  * `suffix`: (optional) the string that is used at the end of the joined result (default: empty string)
+  * `suffix`: (Optional) The string used at the end of the joined result (default: empty string)
-* result: the joined list as a string
+* Result: The joined list as a string

 ```js
 string join(["a","b","c"])